software-tools-books/js4ds/htmlcss.md

 - CSS is the standard way to describe how it should look
 - Both are more complicated than they should have been

-## History

-- 1969-1986: Standard Generalized Markup Language (SGML)
-  - Developed by Charles Goldfarb and others at IBM
-  - A way of adding information to medical and legal documents so that computers could process them
-  - Very complex specification (over 500 pages)
-- 1989: Tim Berners-Lee creates HyperText Markup Language (HTML) for the World Wide Web
-  - Much (much) simpler than SGML
-  - Anyone could write it, so everyone did
-- Problem: HTML had a small, fixed set of tags
-  - Everyone wanted to add new ones
-  - Solution: create a standard way to define a set of tags, and the relationships between them
-- First version of [XML](../gloss/#xml) standardized in 1998
-  - A set of rules for defining markup languages
-  - Much more complex than HTML, but still simpler than SGML
-- HTML5 (finally) standardized in 2014
-  - Supports most of the things sensible people do in practice

 ## Formatting

 - An HTML [document](../gloss/#document) contains [elements](../gloss/#element) and text